mkfhnw/ToDo-Server/README.md

 ### Client-Side features
 - [x] Messaging Protocol was implemented as described
 - [x] Graphic user interface
+- [x] Client recognizes if connected to own server or not and adjusts functionality accordingly
 - [x] MVC
 - [x] Show and hide passwords
 - [x] How-To Tutorial